ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 Static search options
 ----------------------

-The Ansys Sphinx theme supports static search options to customize your search bar.
+The Ansys Sphinx theme supports static search options to customize the search experience.

 The static search bar is created using ``Fuse.js``.
 You can provide all options supported by ``Fuse.js`` through the ``static_search`` dictionary in the ``html_theme_options``.

 Additional options include:

 1. ``keys``: List of keys to search in the documents.
-Default is ``["title", "text"]``.
+Default are ``["title", "text"]``.
 2. ``threshold``: The minimum score a search result must have to be included in the results.
 Default is ``0.5``.
 3. ``ignoreLocation``: Whether to ignore the location of the search term in the document.
 Default is ``False``.
 Ignoring the location can increase the search speed for large documents.
 4. ``limit``: The maximum number of search results to display.
 Default is ``10``.